Laminar Flow Hood Frequently Asked Questions

 Free-standing, large footprint laminar flow hoods, equipped with integrated PLC controls, enclose wet stations to support sterile wafer processing and cleaning.
 Composed of acid-resistant 304-grade stainless steel or opaque polypropylene, a wet processing hood resists corrosion and degradation stemming from acid spills or vapor exposure.
 Open-body design leaves space for carboys, baths, sinks, spray stations, circulators and storage cabinets.
 The PLC controller includes a filter replacement alarm and energy-efficient night mode setting.

-Cell Culture Flow Hood
+Cell Culture and Mycology Flow Hood

 Benchtop laminar flow hoods are designed to maintain sterile environments for mammalian tissue culture or microbial cell culture studies.
 Cell culture hoods maintain an ISO-5 environment to prevent colony cross contamination.
 Powder-coated or 304-grade stainless steel hood frames are mounted on stainless steel work surfaces to preserve aseptic conditions.
 Fluorescent or LED lights illuminate the work area to support colony picking.
 Larger-footprint laminar flow cabinet designs can include space for CO2 incubators, plate handlers, petri dish stackers and colony pickers.
 UV-C germicidal lamps provide secondary disinfection of the work surface by denaturing microbial nucleic acid strands.